 The True Identity of the Woman in Revelation 12!
 Pt 7 The Book of Ruth

-(Ver 1.1) This is now my seventh blog on this subject and I hope you have been following it from the beginning.
-If not go to the beginning and start with Part 1, before you try to read this blog.
+(Ver 1.2) This is now Part 7 in the series of advanced Bible study on the subject of the True Identity of the Woman in Revelation 12.
+I hope and pray that you have been following it from the beginning.
+If not please go to the beginning and start with Part 1, before you try to read this blog.
 It will make much more sense if you take them in order.
-In my last blog I scripturally pursued evidence for if the Bible says anywhere that Jesus could be a spiritual father and have spiritual children.
-You see if it says in the Bible anywhere that Jesus doesn’t have children or simply does not say, then we would have no basis for the woman in Revelation 12 being the church.
-I believe I showed you a few good scriptures in my last blog that Jesus can and does have a spiritual family and that this spiritual family can have spiritual children.
+In the last lesson we scripturally pursued evidence for if the Bible says anywhere that Jesus could be a spiritual father and have a spiritual family with spiritual children.
+You see if it says in the Bible anywhere that Jesus doesn’t have children or simply does not say, then we would have no real foundational basis for the woman in Revelation 12 being the church.
+I believe we found a few good scriptures that Jesus can and does have a spiritual family and that this spiritual family can or is implied to have spiritual children.
 One of these scriptures was a popular Christmas card verse about Jesus being called the “Everlasting Father” in Isaiah 9:6.
 I then brought up this point.
 Why would God need to qualify the noun “father” with the adjective “everlasting”?
-Here we have a noun (father) being modified using an adjective called “everlasting”.
+Here we have a noun (father) being modified or qualified using an adjective called “everlasting”.
 I thought God the Father was the Everlasting Father?
 Everlasting means eternal or the one that lasts forever.
 The implication from that qualification is that God the Father is not the Eternal Father, Jesus is.
 I don’t know everything, I just read and study the best that I know how.
 I stay open to God and if He wants to teach me something about a verse I just try to listen.
 So I try to stay open and pay close attention to every word that is written.

-Today, I want to take a turn and explore this subject from a completely different angle.
+I want to take a turn and explore this subject of a woman in Revelation from a completely different and fresh angle of perspective.
 So many times God when he answers prayer He does so in a way that we were not expecting.
-God gives us the answer to the prayer, but usually in a way that was different than what we would have done, or the way that we would have like it to be done.
+God gives us the answer to the prayer, but usually in a new way that was different than what we would have done, or the way that we would have like it to be done.
 This is a lot of the time, the trouble with our Bible study techniques.
-Instead of studying a subject from God’s perspective we want the Bible to fit our idea of the way it should be.
-But, we soon discover that God if he wanted us to know everything clearly could have written the Bible that way.
-However, since God wrote the Bible in a concealed manner we must learn to work with what He has given to us.
+Instead of studying a subject from God’s perspective we want the Bible to fit our idea of the way we think it should be.
+But, we soon discover that God if He wanted us to know everything clearly could have written the Bible that way.
+However, since God wrote the Bible in a concealed manner with a hidden O.T.
+Jesus we must learn to work with what He has given to us.
 In doing this we soon learn that we need to change how we think.
-God is not like us, His ways are not our ways, His thoughts are not our thoughts.
+God is not like us, His ways are not our ways, His thoughts are not our thoughts (Isa 55:8).
 But that does not mean that we cannot change to learn His ways and think His thoughts.
 It just takes a renewing of our mind to know and understand the things of God.

 - Elimelech, the father